scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 Run `terraform apply` again and see what happens.
 Did your virtual machine get rebuilt?
 Why?

 Hint: read up on the [terraform taint](https://www.terraform.io/docs/commands/taint.html) command.

+???
+Explain that provisioners only run when virtual machines are first created.
+If you need to reprovision, you simply destroy and rebuild the VM.
+You can force a rebuild with this `terraform taint` command.

 ---
 name: chapter-5-lab-answer